 When it comes to deciding which is the best Basque burnt cheesecake in Singapore, leave it to a Spanish native to set the standard.
 And at one-Michelin-starred Basque Kitchen by Aitor, you can expect just that.
 Chef Aitor, with his familial roots grounded in Basque Country, offers a classic take on it, using buttery, smoky Idiazabal cheese.
 It's $78 for a whole cake, or $16 a slice for takeaway and delivery.

-Oozingly creamy, made using piquant blue cheese and sporting a soft, crumbly crust for an amazing bite, it's little wonder why Olivia's take on the burnt cheesecake is so popular.
+Oozingly creamy with a molten middle, made using piquant blue cheese and sporting a soft, crumbly crust for an amazing bite, it's little wonder why Olivia's take on the burnt cheesecake is so popular.
 Buy them home by the slice ($14), or in 5-inch ($45) and 8-inch ($76) sizes depending on how greedy you think you're gonna be.
 They've got a toothsome chocolate variant too ($88 for 8-inch), for all you cocoa fiends out there.

 What started as a home bakery business has now spawned a cult following for their meltingly-good burnt cheesecakes.
-Some call their Original Burnt Cheesecake ($49 for whole cake) the best one in town, while their new Matcha Burnt Cheesecake ($55 for whole cake) has its own legion of fans too.
+Some call their Original Burnt Cheesecake ($60 for whole cake with delivery) the best one in town, while their new Matcha Burnt Cheesecake has its own legion of fans too.
 And based on how their pre-released monthly delivery slots get filled up so fast each time they're opened up, we think the craze isn't dying anytime soon.